RamaDachille/RamaDachille/README.md

 <h1 align="center">Hi 👋, I'm Rama</h1>
 I'm a Full Stack web developer with several years of self-employed experience.

-I successfully completed [Le Wagon](https://www.lewagon.com/)'s intensive bootcamp, which helped me develop a strong foundation in modern frameworks and languages.
+I successfully completed [Le Wagon](https://www.lewagon.com/)'s intensive bootcamp, which helped me develop a strong foundation in modern frameworks and languages, enabling me to build web applications and navigate intricate programming challenges.

 I'm passionate about continual learning and bringing innovative ideas to life.
-Ready to contribute my skills to the growth and success of an organization.
+I am ready to contribute my skills to the growth and success of an organization.

 - 🔭 I’m open for **job** opportunities and **collaboration** ideas.